Little Dorrit (TV series): Plot

-Amy returns to London, where she is accommodated by the Fanny, who has married Sparkler, largely to spite his mother Mrs. Merdle.
+Amy returns to London, where she is accommodated by Fanny, who has married Sparkler, largely to spite his mother Mrs. Merdle.
 While Merdle has been regarded as a financial genius and "the man of the age," his suicide reveals that his bank is a Ponzi scheme.
 Thousands are ruined, including Arthur, who chooses to enter the Marshalsea rather than flee the country.
 After showing him to Dorrit's old room, John Chivery angrily reveals to Arthur that Amy loves him.
 A despondent Arthur is shocked to receive a visit from Rigaud, who tells him "I know all about you," and could destroy the Clennam family business.
 After Rigaud's departure, Arthur becomes ill with a dangerous fever.
 He wakens from his delirium to find he is being nursed by Amy.
 She offers to pay his debts out of her inheritance, but he refuses.

 Rigaud returns to Mrs. Clennam and reveals what he learned from the documents.
 Her cruel attitude drove her husband to infidelity, which resulted in the birth of Arthur, whom Mrs. Clennam raised as her own, with no motherly feeling.
 When Arthur's birth mother died, his paternal grandfather bequeathed money to Amy, who was born in the Marshalsea the day Arthur's birth mother died.
 Rigaud demands £2,000 to keep silent, but Mrs. Clennam rises from her wheelchair and leaves her house for the first time in years, stumbling to the Marshalsea.
 She finds Amy, reveals the truth, and begs forgiveness.
 As she returns to her dilapidated house with Amy's assistance, the building collapses, killing Rigaud.
 Mrs. Clennam falls to the ground and dies, while Flintwinch emerges from the ruins and runs away.